JimmyK1995/zetland-case/README.md

 Time Constraints and Future Considerations:
 Given more time, I would address the following areas:

-Design System: Develop a comprehensive design system, potentially incorporating Tailwind (while I'm currently more comfortable with Bootstrap).
+Design System: Develop a comprehensive design system, potentially incorporating Tailwind (while I'm more comfortable with Styled components and Bootstrap).

 Type Safety: Implement proper types throughout the codebase, minimizing the use of 'any' and ensuring robust type definitions.